godott/godott.github.io/menu/research.md

 Bosonic Qubit Architecture
 ------------------------
 <p id="secondarytitle"> Breaking the qubit abstraction </p>
-Bosonic encodings such as the Gottesman-Kitaev-Preskill (GKP) code are qubit architectures that provide error information for upper-level software to monitor its internal correctness, thus are promising candidates for near-term quantum information processing.
-The GKP code breaks the fundamental limit set by the Heisenberg uncertainty principle.
+Bosonic encodings such as the Gottesman-Kitaev-Preskill (GKP) code are qubit architectures that provide error information for upper-level software to monitor its internal correctness, thus are promising candidates for fault-tolerant quantum computing comparing to traditional qubits such as transmon.
+The GKP code overcomes the fundamental limit set by the Heisenberg uncertainty principle.
 However, the GKP code is highly non-classical and hard to make.
 We gave fault tolerance definitions to the preparation of GKP states and designed protocols to fault-tolerantly preprare it.
 <img src="../assets/img/gkp_0.png"  width="280">
 <div>
         <h3>Related papers </h3>